Tetrakern/fictioneer/INSTALLATION.md

     </blockquote>
   </details>

 * [LiteSpeed Cache](https://wordpress.org/plugins/litespeed-cache/): The most powerful of the listed cache plugins and also completely free — if you can get it running.
 As server-side cache, your host must support [LiteSpeed](https://docs.litespeedtech.com/lscache/), which is usually a prominent selling point so you would know.
+Be aware that enabling the "Remove Query Strings" option can break some things, among them the OAuth 2.0 authentication.

   <details>
     <summary>Example settings</summary><br>